bronzehedwick/chrisdeluca/content/article/im-home.md

 topics = [ "Leukemia" ]
 +++

-Finally, after a week of siting around in the hospital, and waiting around all day today, I was discharged from the hospital!
-Thanks to my Aunt Terry for hanging out with me all day and driving me home.
+Finally, after a week of siting around in the hospital, and waiting around all day today, I was discharged from the hospital!<!--more--> Thanks to my Aunt Terry for hanging out with me all day and driving me home.
 Just a quick update:

 My liver functions are steadily returning to normal on the prednisone (steroids), and while I&#8217;m still under close observations, things are getting better (including my color).
 There are some side effects; first, this particular steroid weakens muscles, especially in the legs, so I have to do a lot more exercise just to keep them at the level they were.
 Also, the meds jack up my blood sugar, so currently I am on a diabetic regiment.
 I do the finger sticks (blood sugar checks) before each meal &#8211; I have been averaging about 350 &#8211; and then inject myself with insulin (usually10 units).